What is the California Administrative Services Credential?

 What are the requirements to earn the preliminary credential?

 To be eligible for the Preliminary Administrative Credential, you must have five years of verified experience as a credentialed professional.
 You can be credentialed as a teacher, a counselor, librarian, and/or health or rehab services professional.
 If you are a teacher, you must have your clear teaching credential to be eligible for the Preliminary Administrative Credential.

 You can earn your Preliminary Credential in three different ways:

-- Complete a CTC-approved preparation program in administrative services resulting in a formal recommendation by the program provider*
+- Complete a CTC-approved preparation program in administrative services and the 3 CalAPA cycle assessments, resulting in a formal recommendation by the program provider*

 - Complete a one year CTC-approved intern program*

 - Achieve a passing score on the California Preliminary Administrative Credential Examination Program (CPACE)